gabrie30/kuve-deprecated/README.md

 $ kuve db-con <project> <namespace> connects you to the cloud-sql-proxy for that namespace's db
 $ kuve exec <namespace>             provides string to exec into pod
 $ kuve o <project keyword>          opens the project specified by kuve.conf in your web browser

+Note: To use other contexts groups use -c at the end of your command eg;
+$ kuve restarts -a -c my-context-group
 ```